ylab-hi/ScanNeo/README.md

 Introduction
 ------------
-a pipeline for personalized neoantigen discovery using RNA-seq data
+A pipeline for identifying indel derived neoantigens using RNA-Seq data

 Getting Started
 ----------------